|

 Did He cheat us or lie to us?

-No. Did He kill unborn children or desire the death of His enemies?
+No. Did He desire the death of His enemies?
 No. Did

-He use us for His sexual pleasure or to find self-fulfillment?
+He use us for His sexual pleasure to find “happiness”?

 No. Instead He suffered for us, as an act of